skorfmann/skorfmann.github.io/resume.md

 ## Project history

-### Freelance Software Engineer at [Wer liefert was?](https://www.wlw.de) (2018 - present)
+### Freelance Software Engineer at [Wer liefert was?](https://www.wlw.de) (2018 - 2020)

 Initially hired for a Ruby on Rails performance optimization project, I was offered the opportunity to join a cloud migration task force subsequently.
-Its goal is: Moving the web application stack with about 30 microservices to Amazon Web Services.
+Its goal was: Moving the web application stack with about 30 Rails applications to Amazon Web Services.

 Achievements include:

 - Making a business case to successfully convince the upper management and C-level to support the cloud migration project beyond the proof of concept
 - Hybrid on premise / cloud setup with deep integration into developer tooling and workflows
 - Fully codified / modularized cloud infrastructure leveraging Terraform in a GitOps workflow
+- Shipping a custom PaaS based on AWS ECS
 - Shutdown of on premise web stack in Q3/2019
+- Automating the creation of pre-production environments

 ### Freelance Software Engineer at [XING](https://www.xing.com) (2015 - 2018)